Deepasthambham Mahascharyam: Reception and box office

 The film received mixed to positive and negative reviews from critics and audiences all over Kerala.
 The film was not commercially successful.
 The songs however were hits.

 Soundtrack

 The songs were composed by Mohan Sithara, with lyrics by Yusuf Ali Kechery.
+The soundtrack was the first released under the Sathyam Audios label.

+The songs were composed by Mohan Sithara, with lyrics by Yusuf Ali Kechery.
+The soundtrack was the first released under the Sathyam Audios label.